raj708/OneToOne_mapping_unidirectional/README.md

 ## Usage
 1. Run the Spring Boot application.
 2. Navigate to http://localhost:7878/addDetails in your web browser, where {id} corresponds to an existing user ID in the database.
-3. The user details, along with the associated address details, will be displayed on the web page.
+3. The user details, along with the associated address details, will be store into database.
 ## Entity Relationship
 The project defines two entities: Person and Address.
 ### Person Entity: